 The average snowfall statewide ranges from 25 to 40 inches per season— January being the snowiest month.
 The snow doesn’t last long, however, occasional snowstorms and blizzards are known to occur.

-One of the worst blizzards in the Hawkeye State was the Super Bowl Blizzard of 1975.
+Another one of the worst blizzards in the Hawkeye State was the Super Bowl Blizzard of 1975.
 In a matter of four days, snow accumulations exceeded two feet.
-It caused extensive damage throughout the Midwest, including the death of more than 100,000 farm animals and 58 people.
+It resulted in extensive storm damage throughout the Midwest, including the death of more than 100,000 farm animals and 58 people.

-In April 2007, entire roads were washed out across Iowa and a landslide buried a freeway under mud, broken trees, and debris.
+In April 2007, entire roads were washed out across Iowa and a landslide buried a freeway under mud, broken tree branches, and debris.

 To learn about landslide preparedness, check out this guide.